MisterE123/blog/_posts/2023-10-17-AugustSeptember.md

 ### Capture the Flag
 August 16th, 2023 was [Capture the Flag](https://content.minetest.net/packages/rubenwardy/capturetheflag/)'s 10th
 anniversary.
-Capture the Flag is a multiplayer game where two teams of players battle to claim the other team’s flag whilst defending their own.
+Capture the Flag is a multiplayer game where two teams of players battle to claim the other team’s flag while defending their own.
 It is played in a destructible voxel environment, allowing players to build defenses and place traps.

 You can find out more about CTF's history and development in [the 10th anniversary blog